meesunology/buschbot/README.md

 # Buschbot
+by Meesun Park

+## Description
 Slack bot that helps you work a consultant shift.
 Forgot how to close?
 Ask it "How do I close ARC?" or "Close ARC".

+## Current progress:
+* Adding more Responses for Busch bot

+## To try:
+You need a Slackbot token.
+Place them into auth.js in the marked variables, then run 'node buschbot.js' in terminal or command prompt.